robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 ### 4.4.2 Using Tags to Filter Execution

 > [!IMPORTANT]
-> LXX Understand how to filter tests|tasks using the command-line interface of Robot Framework (K2)
+> LO-XX Understand how to filter tests|tasks using the command-line interface of Robot Framework (K2)

 Tags can be used to select which tests|tasks are executed or skipped when running a suite.
 This is accomplished using command-line options when executing Robot Framework.